stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     New Path: 2 4
     New Path: 2 6
     mpath: 2 4
+    Current Path = <2 4> does not complete uncovered p.d. path.
     Counter: 1 | Number of paths: 2
     mpath: 2 6
+    Current Path = <2 6> does not complete uncovered p.d. path.
     Potential New Value in Path: 0
     Size of old path list: 2
     Size of new path list: 3